PhilippMundhenk/philippmundhenk.github.io/_posts/2020-11-03-tradfri-motion-sensor.md

 - From the newly opened box, drag the "0004 Groups" endpoint to the "Source" box in the Bind Dropbox
 - Change the group identifier to a free group (e.g., 0x0020)
 - Trigger the sensor (e.g., by waving) and IMMEDIATELY, press "Bind" in the Bind Dropbox.
 This should transfer the group setting to the sensor.
 It should be confirmed with a "success" message in the Bind Dropbox.
-- Restart deconz and Home Assistant.
+- Restart deconz and HA.
 The devices should reflect the correct state now.

 ### Errors